Ebimsv/Facial_Age_estimation_PyTorch/Readme.md

 ##### Resizing Images

-You will find code and instructions for resizing images to a resolution of 128x128 pixels.
+- Resizing images to a resolution of 128x128 pixels.
 Resizing the images ensures consistent dimensions and prepares them for further processing or analysis.

 ##### Applying Random Horizontal Flips

-You will find code and instructions for applying random horizontal flips to the images.
-Random flips can introduce diversity and prevent model bias towards specific orientations.
+- Random flips can introduce diversity and prevent model bias towards specific orientations.

 ##### Introducing Random Rotations

-You will find code and instructions for introducing random rotations of 15 degrees to the images.
-Random rotations can simulate variation and improve model robustness to different orientations.
+- Random rotations can simulate variation and improve model robustness to different orientations.

 ##### Adjusting Image Color using ColorJitter

-You will find code and instructions for adjusting image color using the ColorJitter transformation.
-ColorJitter allows you to modify the brightness, contrast, saturation, and hue of the images, enhancing their visual appearance and potentially improving model performance.
+- ColorJitter allows you to modify the brightness, contrast, saturation, and hue of the images, enhancing their visual appearance and potentially improving model performance.

 ##### Converting Images to Tensors

-You will find code and instructions for converting the images to tensors.
-Converting images to tensors is a required step for many deep learning frameworks and enables efficient computation on GPUs.
+- Converting images to tensors is a required step for many deep learning frameworks and enables efficient computation on GPUs.

 ##### Normalizing Pixel Values

-You will find code and instructions for normalizing the pixel values of the images.
-Normalizing the pixel values ensures that they have a standard range and distribution, making the training process more stable.
-The provided mean and standard deviation values (mean=[0.485, 0.456, 0.406], std=[0.229, 0.224, 0.225]) can be used for this normalization.
+- Normalizing the pixel values ensures that they have a standard range and distribution, making the training process more stable.
+The provided mean and standard deviation values (**mean**=[0.485, 0.456, 0.406], **std**=[0.229, 0.224, 0.225]) can be used for this normalization.

 ### 4. Custom Dataset and DataLoader